 They will be paid a separate allowance, calculated on the same basis as Sickness Allowance.
 An absence due to an accident will only qualify for payment when:

-- an entry in the Organisations Accident Book is appropriate and has been completed; and - In the subsequent investigation by the Organisation, the facts recorded are found to be accurate, and there has been no negligence on the part of the employee in complying with the recognised safe methods of work.
+- an entry in the Company's Accident Book is appropriate and has been completed; and - in the subsequent investigation by the Company, the facts recorded are found to be accurate, and there has been no negligence on the part of the employee in complying with the recognised safe methods of work.

-Where the Head of Service is not satisfied that the above criteria has been met, there is no requirement to make this payment.
+Where the Head of Service is not satisfied that the above criterion has been met, there is no requirement to make this payment.
 However, this doesn't prevent the requirement to pay employees normal Sickness Allowance.

-Every effort must be made to ensure that all accidents are entered in the Organisations Accident Book, including those where the employee, as a result of the accident, is unable to make the entry.
-However, the organisation shouldn't unreasonably refuse the payment of industrial injury allowance in circumstances where no entry is made at the time of the accident.
+Every effort must be made to ensure that all accidents are entered in the Company's Accident Book, including those where the employee, as a result of the accident, is unable to make the entry.
+However, the Company shouldn't unreasonably refuse the payment of industrial injury allowance in circumstances where no entry is made at the time of the accident.

-The Organisation will still need to carry out the required investigation into the accident, to establish the facts.
-If it concludes that the accident took place arising out of, or in the course of, employment, the employee will be entitled to the industrial injury allowance, despite the fact that no entry has been made in the Organisations Accident Book.
+The relevant Head of Service will still need to carry out the required investigation into the accident, to establish the facts.
+If it concludes that the accident took place arising out of, or in the course of, employment, the employee will be entitled to the industrial injury allowance, despite the fact that no entry has been made in the Company's Accident Book.

-2.8 Contact with infectious diseases
+2.8 Contact with infectious diseases.

-If an employee cannot attend work because of contact with a notifiable infectious disease, they should advise their manager immediately.
+If an employee cannot attend work because of contact with a notifiable infectious disease, they should advise their Manager immediately.